Ace-tyl/DaysCounter2/README.md

 # Days Counter 2

+> It is a great honor to invite you to translate this software using Crowdin: https://crowdin.com/project/dayscounter2

 Welcome to use Days Counter 2 by SodiumCl10, aka.
 [Ace-tyl](https://github.com/Ace-tyl).

 This software is a days counter timer which can count the time between a past or upcoming event and the present, accurate to second.